-When you become a member of our plan, you may choose a plan provider to be your Primary Care Provider (PCP).
+When you become a member of our plan, you must first choose a plan provider to be your PCP.
+Your PCP is your partner in health, providing or coordinating your care.
 Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
+These include doctors specializing in family practice, general practice, internal medicine, and geriatrics.
+A nurse practitioner (NP), a State licensed registered nurse with special training, providing a basic level of health care, or a Physician Assistant (PA), credentialed as a PCP, providing services within a primary care setting can also act as your PCP.

-The PCPs in our network include family practitioners, internists, and general practitioners.
-You will see your PCP first for most of your routine health care needs.
-Your PCP will provide most of your care and will help you arrange or coordinate the covered services you get as a member of our plan, including:
+You will get most of your routine or basic care from your PCP.
+Your PCP will also help you arrange or coordinate the rest of the covered services you get as a member of our plan.
+This includes: